 - 1 teaspoon Vanilla extract

-- Put the water and dates in a food processor and blend.
+- Put 5 tablespoon Cold water and 4 Pitted dates into a food processor and blend.

 - Mix the flour and butter with your fingers until it becomes a breadcrumb consistency.

-- Add the yoghurt, egg and date syrup to the flour and mix with a fork.
+- Add 2 tablespoon Greek yogurt, 1 Egg and the date syrup to the flour and mix with a fork.

 - Put the dough on a flour dusted surface and knead for a few minutes.
 If this is still fairly sticky, add some more flour.
 Roll to about 20inch/50cm diameter.

 - Cut in to 4 circles of 4inch/10cm (this is the size of the mini pie dishes I used) and add to your greased pie dishes.
 See notes below for cutting the dough to size.

-- Meanwhile, pour the coconut milk into a pan and add the broken up bits of dark chocolate and vanilla.
+- Meanwhile, pour 400 ml Coconut milk into a pan and add 200 g Chocolate and 1 teaspoon Vanilla extract.

 - Pour the chocolate mixture into your pie crust (there might be some left over that won't fit in, so pour this into little glasses and put in the fridge for a mini chocolate fix).
-Put in the oven at 200C/400F/Gas 6 and cook for 30 minutes.
+Put into the oven for 30 minutes.

 - Take out of the oven and allow to cool and then put in the fridge for a few hours before serving.
 Sprinkle some almonds or coconut on top before serving (optional).